tusc/O365_Job_by_Org/README.md

-# Add Veeam Backup for Office 365 Jobs
-# by Organizational Unit
+# Add Veeam Backup for O365 Jobs by Organizational Unit
 ## VeeamHub
 Veeamhub projects are community driven projects, and are not created by Veeam R&D nor validated by Veeam Q&A. They are maintained by community members which might be or not be Veeam employees.